bravecollective/core/conf/README.md

 #### db.main.model

-This is the root model that is loaded automaticly.
+This is the root model that is loaded automatically.
 Brave uses domain specific models, so this directs to an empty file.

 You should never have to change this.